bonomali/new-project-ny/simulation/consumer/README.md

 node main.js --length 1 --period .5 --api-url 'http://192.168.64.4:31442'
 ```

-would handle two calls per minute, and each of those calls would be simulated for 1 minute before
+would start two calls per minute, each call lasting one minute with a 30 second gap in between the call start times.
-being marked as resolved.